A restaurant once dubbed the world's best reopens to feed first responders - KVIA

 Three Michelin-starred Eleven Madison Park, known for providing diners with a luxurious, unparalleled dining experience, among the most memorable in the world, is reincarnating itself.

-Starting Thursday, it will use its resources to become a food commissary to support New York City’s first responders.
+Starting Thursday, it will use its resources to become a food commissary to support New York City’s first responders and others in need.

 On Wednesday night, in an Instagram posted on his personal page, Daniel Humm, chef and owner of Make it Nice hospitality group, announced plans to turn the lights back on and help NYC weather a storm he thinks is just beginning.